Rio's rescue: Cat saved by cherry picker after 17 days stuck up tree

 "She's in really good condition considering she's been up there for over two weeks."

-Neilson did not believe the cat was feral because she was crying out in the cage during the night.
+Neilson had realised Rio was not feral as she had been crying out in the cage during the night.

 "Feral cats don't do that because they don't know how to talk to humans."

-The group used a cherry picker on Friday morning to retrieve a cage which had been used to trap the cat and bring it down from the tree.
+The group used a cherry picker on Friday morning to retrieve a cage which had been used to trap Rio and bring it down from the tree.

 ARAN Animal Rescue NZ volunteer Jodi Hawira said the cat was friendly and rubbing against the cage.